-The 7th day of Navratri which falls in the Maha Saptami Tithi observes the worship of Goddess Kaalratri as well as Goddess Saraswati.
+The 7th day of Navratri which falls in the Maha Saptami Tithi dedicates to Goddess Kaalratri Puja as well as Goddess Saraswati Puja.
 This day people also arrange the Utsava Puja.

 During the devastation created by the demons Shumbha and Nishumbha Goddess Parvati took the avatar of Kaalratri Devi.
 It is said that these two demons invaded the Devlok that is the abode of the Demi Gods.
 After getting frustrated the Demi Gods prayed Goddess Parvati to help them defeat the asuras.
 It is then when Kaalratri avatar was created.